18F/eligibility-rules-service/README_copy.md

 - **We build a prototype API.** We create a proof of concept to test our hypothesis about how well an API would work for the program's needs.
 - **We make recommendations on how to proceed.** Based on what we've learned, we determine whether moving forward into an Alpha phase would be effective, and start outlining what an Alpha phase would look like.

-We're funded to do this exploration through [10x](https://10x.gsa.gov), so there's **no cost to your program when you partner with us** - all we need is some of your time and a commitment to helping us better understand how eligibility policy works in your program.
+We're funded to do this exploration through [10x](https://10x.gsa.gov), so there's **no cost to your program when you partner with us**.
+All we need is some of your time and a commitment to helping us better understand how eligibility policy works in your program.
 Based on our past partnerships this commitment has amounted to approximately 40-60 total hours from a policy subject matter expert, and a handful of hours from other subject matter experts, over ~8-10 weeks of calendar time.

 ## Want to know more?